feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

 There are two methods that deal with reading data from the offline stores`get_historical_features`and `pull_latest_from_table_or_query`.

 * `pull_latest_from_table_or_query` is invoked when running materialization (using the `feast materialize` or `feast materialize-incremental` commands, or the corresponding `FeatureStore.materialize()` method.
 This method pull data from the offline store, and the `FeatureStore` class takes care of writing this data into the online store.
-* `get_historical_features `is invoked when reading values from the offline store using the `FeatureStore.get_historica_features()` method.
+* `get_historical_features` is invoked when reading values from the offline store using the `FeatureStore.get_historical_features()` method.
 Typically, this method is used to retrieve features when training ML models.
+* `pull_all_from_table_or_query` is a method that pulls all the data from an offline store from a specified start date to a specified end date.

 {% code title="feast_custom_offline_store/file.py" %}
 ```python